 - UVB light.
 The most common form of phototherapy is UVB light, which mimics sunlight and helps to decrease inflammation and shrink lesions.

 If your psoriasis is moderate to severe or prior therapies have not been successful, your doctor may suggest oral or injectable (systemic) medications.
 Due to the potential for serious adverse effects, several of these medications are only taken for limited periods and may be used in combination with other therapies.

 Systemic medicines have side effects that can be serious, including:

 - Redness and swelling of the skin (photosensitivity)

 - Liver problems, kidney problems, dizziness or vertigo, confusion or lightheadedness (especially in people with tuberculosis)

-These medications, often injected, change the immune system in a way that breaks the disease cycle and relieves symptoms and disease indicators within weeks.
+These medications, often injected, change the immune system to break the disease cycle and relieve symptoms and disease indicators within weeks.
 When first-line medicines haven’t worked, many of these medications are licensed to treat moderate to severe psoriasis in patients.

 Because biologics have the potential to weaken the immune system in ways that raise the risk of life-threatening infections, they should be administered with caution.
 Tuberculosis testing is required for individuals receiving these therapies.

 Are there other treatments you can consider?

 You cannot always show up at the doctor’s office so you can get psoriasis treated.
 That is why we are giving you some alternatives that can relieve you even for a short time.
 Here are some home remedies for treating minor symptoms.